nobrefelipe/flutter-micro-frontends-architecture/README.md

     }
 ```

-We listem to events using the CustomEventBus class.
+We listen to events using the CustomEventBus class.

 The code below listens to the `UserLoggedInEvent` and navigates to the home page as a reaction.
 ```dart